SCDH/tooling/README.md

 ```

 This requires a [Java installation](#requirements) and an installation
 of Apache Maven.

-Even better: Maven is not required if there are a
+Even better: The Maven installation is not required if there are
-`mvnw` (Linux/Mac), `mvnw.cmd` (Windows) files and a
+`mvnw` (Linux/Mac) and `mvnw.cmd` (Windows) files present in the
-`.mvn/wrapper/maven-wrapper.jar` file present.
+project and if there is a tiny Maven-Wrapper jar-file in
+`.mvn/wrapper/maven-wrapper.jar` in the project.
 In this case, you can
 just run the wrapper script to get tooling:

 ```